oasis-tcs/openc2-tc-ops/Working-Meeting-Process.md

     for a particular discussion.

 All TC members are encouraged to raise other agenda topics as needed.
-We also have an #Agenda channel in Slack (NOTE: to be created) where anyone interested in meeting planning can chime in.
+We also have an #editors channel in Slack where anyone interested in meeting planning can chime in.

-An editor for each work product to be discussed will be made the Presenter in Lucid Meetings for the agenda section for their work product to enable the editor to directly edit that portion of the agenda.
-The template for a work product discussion agenda is:
+The Lucid Meetings settings for the working meetings permit anyone invited to edit the agenda.
+This enables the editors for a work product to directly edit portions  of the agenda relevant to their items.
+The template for a work product discussion agenda
+is:
  * Editors:  editor 1, editor 2
  * Link to the work product GitHub repository
  * Brief status summary: ... (with any relevant links)